NYC Envirothon 2023

 What is the Envirothon?

-The Envirothon is a national competition for high school students (Grades 9 Through 12), with winning teams, each representing a single high school, progressing from the county or regional level to state and national levels.
+The Envirothon is a national environmental science competition for high school students (Grades 9 Through 12), with winning teams, each representing a single high school, progressing from the county or regional level to state and national levels.
 Envirothons are organized by local Soil and Water Conservation Districts in partnership with school teachers.
 Teams include three to five students.